 As a result, the performance felt just like a casual rehearsal with my pianist.
 I was calm, relaxed, and didn’t experience any anxiety whatsoever.
-So how do you think my performance went?
-You guessed it.
-I sounded dull, uninspired, and ultimately, very forgettable.
+But I also sounded dull, uninspired, and ultimately, very forgettable.
 The musical equivalent of soggy Rice Crispies.

-My point is this.
-If you want your performance to really reach out and grab the audience, you need adrenaline to give it that extra pop and sizzle that is missing in the practice room.
+If you want your performance to really reach out and grab the audience, you kind of need that adrenaline to give it that extra pop and sizzle that is missing in the practice room.
 The problem is not adrenaline itself, but not knowing how to control, manage, and channel it effectively into your performances.
-More on this later…

 Why Do We Experience Stage Fright?

 So why do we experience anxiety in some situations and not in others?
 If the two people sitting out in the audience were Isaac Stern and Leon Fleisher, my anxiety probably would have gone through the roof.
 What gives?

 Well, the biopsychosocial stress model is probably the best explanation of why we experience performance anxiety.